aurollan/Embedded_C_STM32F3/readme_toolchain.md

 https://community.arm.com/developer/tools-software/tools/f/arm-compilers-forum/44065/what-library-used-on-arm-gcc-none-eabi

 #arm-none-eabi-gdb
 Simply the gdb ARM debugger.
 We use it to load executable on the device through openocd.

 ## Commands

 ### -q
 -quiet
 -q  "Quiet".
 Do not print the introductory and copyright messages.
 These messages are also suppressed in batch mode.

 ### -x file.gdb
 -x file
 Execute GDB commands from file.

 ##### Why use a file ?
 To avoid writing manually those commands each time we launch a session.

 ##### Why use those command ?
 - target remote: 3333
-3333 is the ports used by openocd which is connected to our device.
+3333 is the ports we use to communicate with openocd when it is connected to our device.
 We debug and load executable using openocd bridge, so we have to connect to it.

 - load